BlockchainCommons/BCSwiftSecureComponents/Docs/9-NONCORRELATION.md

 ## SSKRShares are Correlatable

 SSKR breaks (*shards*) a fixed-length (32 byte) secret into a number of *shares*, a threshold of which can be used to recover the secret.
 Because the secret is always of a fixed, predermined length, the shares produced by SSKR are, by themselves, noncorrelatable.
-However, each SSKR share contains metadata that can be used for correlation, and in particular, a 16-bit session ID that identifies each share as having been produced by the same sharding session.
+However, each SSKR share contains metadata that can be used for correlation, and in particular, a 16-bit session ID that identifies each share as having been produced by the same sharding operation.

 This correlatability is inherited by the set of `Envelope`s produced by the `Envelope.split` function, as each envelope carries an assertion with an `SSKRShare` produced by sharding an ephemeral symmertric content key.